-Cord blood comes from a newborn’s umbilical cord and is collected immediately after birth.
+Cord blood, which contains powerful stem cells, comes from a newborn’s umbilical cord and is collected immediately after birth.
 Once the umbilical cord has been clamped and cut, the remaining blood in the umbilical cord is drawn into a collection bag.

 - Less risk of complications when used in transplants39